 Also, the Snake plant will acquire brown tips if the water has excessive chlorine dissolved.

-So try to use distilled or rainwater for a couple of weeks to see any plant changes.
+So try to use distilled or rainwater for a few weeks to see plant changes.

 9. Physical Injury